ovh/docs/pages/web_cloud/web_hosting/optimise_your_website_performance/guide.en-gb.md

 How to access statistics and logs:

-- Click `Hosting plans`{.action} in the left-hand column, then select the web hosting plan concerned;
+1. Click `Hosting plans`{.action} in the left-hand column, then select the web hosting plan concerned.

-- on the page that pops up, click on the `Statistics and logs`{.action} tab;
+2. In the pop-up window, click the `Statistics and logs`{.action} tab.

-- Then click the `View statistics`{.action} button to access the *website visit statistics* or `View logs`{.action} to view *the logs available for your web hosting plan*.
+3. Click the `View statistics`{.action} button to access the website visit statistics or `View logs`{.action} to view the logs available for your web hosting plan.

 ![logs](images/tab.png){.thumbnail}

 How to access charts:

-- Click `Hosting plans`{.action} in the left-hand column, then select the web hosting plan concerned;
+1. Click `Hosting plans`{.action} in the left-hand column, then select the web hosting plan concerned.

-- on the page that pops up, click on the `Statistics and logs`{.action} tab; scroll down to the bottom of the page, where you will find the graph linked to your hosting usage;
+2. In the pop-up window, click the `Statistics and logs`{.action} tab.
+Scroll down to the bottom of the page, where you will find the graph linked to your hosting usage.

-- Select the **type** of information as well as the **period** of the data displayed.
+3. Select the **type** of information as well as the **period** of the data displayed.

 ![graphs](images/infrastructure-statistics-graph.png){.thumbnail}

 What are the different types of information that can be displayed?